TylerRector/Mass_Print_PPTX-DOCX/README.md

 Tips:
 - Set default printer before use.
 - Have a script ready to force the script to stop after all documents are printed.
-- Copy and add your folder's address before use.
+- Copy and add your folder's address before use. ($folderPath = "")
 - A color printer is required for PPTX files with images.